asmaloney/gactar/README.md

 - modify the amod code in the editor
 - **Save** the amod code to a file
 - **Load** the amod code from a file
+- choose which frameworks to run under `Select Frameworks`
 - set a **Goal** to override the default goal in the _amod_ file
 - once it's been run, browse the generated code using the tabs at the top of the code editor